ansasaki/keylime-demo/README.md

 is destroyed on reboot or if the `virsh net-destroy --network demo` command is executed.

+#### Enabling the bridge network in qemu

+To allow the created virtual network to be used by qemu, the file `/etc/qemu/bridge.conf` is modified to include the newly created bridge.

+This change is persistent.

+To revert it, remove the line `allow virbr-demo` from the `/etc/qemu/bridge.conf` file.

 ### Firewall

 We run the Keylime verifier and registrar services as containers on the host